Barbecue Beef Biscuit Cups

 Remove the biscuit cups from the oven, sprinkle shredded cheese on top (cheddar is best here, but you could do others), and bake for an additional 3-4 minutes until the cheese is melted and bubbly.

 Of course, you don’t have to freeze these beefy biscuit cups.
 You could portion them, out as part of your meal preps for the week.
 They can be microwaved just fine – they won’t be as crispy, but they are still good!

-I hope you will give these Beefy Barbecue Biscuit Cups a try – you will be pleasantly surprised at just how good they are!
+I hope you will give these Barbecue Beef Biscuit Cups a try – you will be pleasantly surprised at just how good they are!

 And stay tuned, there are more variations to come, including a breakfast option that my kids and husband LOVE almost more than the dinner version! 🙂